 We first calculate the thermodynamic volume conjugate to $\alpha_0\equiv -\frac{\Lambda}{8\pi}$, which gives

-In the regularization procedure, the background metric is obtained by setting $m=0$, $j=0$ in Eq.\eqref{3dmetric}, which produces the pure AdS metric.
-This metric is then redshifted via the transformation $t\rightarrow \sqrt{\frac{\Delta(r_c)}{\Delta(r_c)|_{m=j=0}} }\, t $.
+In the above subtraction procedure, the background metric is obtained as follows: setting $m=0$ and $j=0$ in Eq.~\eqref{3dmetric} yields the pure AdS metric, which is then redshifted via the transformation $t\rightarrow \sqrt{\frac{\Delta(r_c)}{\Delta(r_c)|_{m=j=0}} }\, t$.
 Adding the two components gives the following result: